Hosting and bandwidth provided by MacAce.net.

 Pricing varies depending on the country and carrier, but in the UK, it was available unlocked for £529, £599, and £699, for 16 GB, 32 GB, or 64 GB of storage, respectively.

-Also see: All iPad models introduced in 2012.
+Also see: All iPhone models introduced in 2012.

 You also might be interested in reviewing all Geekbench 2 user submissions for devices with the iPhone5,1 Model Identifier, which may include multiple models.